nzakas/understandinges6/manuscript/01-The-Basics.md

 Since Unicode escape sequences were defined as always having exactly four hexadecimal characters, ECMAScript evaluates `\u20BB7` as two characters: `\u20BB` and `"7"`.
 The first character is unprintable and the second is the number 7.

 ECMAScript 6 solves this problem by introducing an extended Unicode escape sequence where the hexadecimal numbers are contained within curly braces.
-This allows up to 8 hexadecimal characters to specify a single character:
+This allows any number of hexadecimal characters to specify a single character:

 ```js
 console.log("\u{20BB7}");     // "𠮷"